 There are lots of options, so start with what is easy and manageable for you.

-Self-Help For an Endometriosis Diagnosis
+Self-Help For An Endometriosis Diagnosis

 - Check The Products You Have Around Your Home

 Hormone disruptors that mimic oestrogen are everywhere within our environment these days.
-They are most likely everywhere within your home in products you use every day and most likely you had no idea this is an issue.
+They are most likely everywhere within your home in products you use every day, and most likely, you had no idea this is an issue.
 Remember to keep this manageable.
 Start by looking at the things you use daily/frequently.
 When you pick something up, take a look at the label.

-There are so many companies that do chemical-free products so there are plenty of options available for you to buy alternatives.
+There are so many companies that do chemical-free products, so there are plenty of options available for you to buy alternatives.

-2. Foods and Endometriosis
+2. Foods & Endometriosis

-The more you can reduce inflammation the more you can help to limit pain.
+The more you can reduce inflammation, the more you can help to limit pain.

-Ideally eat vegetables with breakfast, lunch and dinner (I know I remember my reaction the first time a nutritionist mentioned veg with breakfast!) and certainly for lunch and dinner make sure half of your plate is vegetables.
+Ideally, eat vegetables with breakfast, lunch and dinner (I know I remember my reaction the first time a nutritionist mentioned veg with breakfast!) and certainly for lunch and dinner, make sure half of your plate is vegetables.

-Where you can eat fresh and organic foods.
+Where you can, eat fresh and organic foods.
 I know I hear you, easier said than done due to time and the cost.
 We are talking about reducing your pain in real terms.
 That has got to be worth the investment and effort.

-Non-organic foods can be genetically modified, sprayed with pesticides and other chemicals and animals can be fed hormone disruptors which will impact your body.
+Non-organic foods can be genetically modified, sprayed with pesticides and other chemicals, and animals can be fed hormone disruptors, which will impact your body.

-At the very least avoid the foods that are known as the ‘Dirty Dozen’ which are the foods known to have the highest levels of chemical residues and replace these with organic alternatives.
+At the very least, avoid the foods that are known as the ‘Dirty Dozen’ which are the foods known to have the highest levels of chemical residues and replace these with organic alternatives.

-Even better why not try a bit of home grown food?
+Even better, why not try a bit of home-grown food?
 Try tomatoes, spinach, carrots, garlic, onions and fennel plus herbs in the flower borders and pots.
 You can’t beat the flavour.

 Eat grass-fed meat and fish organically or locally farmed (they often follow organic standards but just can’t afford the costs involved in certifying).

-As for finding new recipes.
-Type a vegetable/food item into your preferred search engine and see what delicious healthy recipe comes up and give it a try.
-Little and often increasing your repertoire really helps strengthen your body.
+As for finding new recipes: type a vegetable/food item into your preferred search engine and see what delicious, healthy recipe comes up and give it a try.
+Little and often, increasing your repertoire really helps strengthen your body.
 Cooking in a larger batch so it becomes more than one meal is a great way to help stay on track.

-3. Emotions and Endometriosis
+3. Emotions & Endometriosis

 One area that is often missed is the impact our minds and emotions can have on our physical health.
-As an example, the pelvic area amongst other things relates to our feelings of safety and security (relationships, money, home, job etc).
+As an example, the pelvic area, amongst other things, relates to our feelings of safety and security (relationships, money, home, job, etc).

 If you think back to when your symptoms started or the years leading up to it.
 Is there anything relevant, a memory that pops straight into your mind?
 Are there any sad or negative emotions that come up along with the physical memory?